joepin/healthtech-app/README.md

 ### Sample Patients

-To see our results, please select a patient that has an asthma condition.
-We used the following in our testing:
+To see our app in action, please select a patient that has an asthma condition.
+We used the following sample patients from the SMART sample data set in our testing:

 - Michael I. Lewis